 A reading & research project in Germanic literature and/or culture involving a substantive research component.
-For additional information, see page 12 of this handbook and contact the department for obtaining a guidelines sheet.
+For additional information, see HERE and contact the department.

 GER 491Y INDIVIDUAL STUDIES

 PREREQUISITE: Advanced status and permission of department, to be obtained by June 1st.